Azure/azure-powershell/src/Functions/examples/Stop-AzFunctionApp.md

 PS C:\> Get-AzFunctionApp -Name MyAppName -ResourceGroupName MyResourceGroupName | Stop-AzFunctionApp -Force
 ```

+This command gets a function app by name and stops it.

 ### Example 2: Stop a function app by name.

 ```powershell
 PS C:\> Stop-AzFunctionApp -Name MyAppName -ResourceGroupName MyResourceGroupName -Force
 ```

+This command stops a function app by name.